 When schools look for support to attend to the individual needs of students, the sheer number of options can be daunting.
-In addition, there's little consensus on how mental well-being at school should be defined and measured.
+In addition, there's little consensus on how mental health at school should be defined and measured.
 That means finding an approach proven to deliver a long-lasting impact is not an easy feat.

-During the summer, a premier high school for the development of talent in science, mathematics, and technology partnered with Robin for a month-long program that utilized a coaching and practice model to help students build the skills they need to face life's challenges.
+In the summer of 2021, a premier high school for the development of talent in science, mathematics, and technology partnered with Robin for a month-long program that utilized a coaching and practice model to help students build the skills they need to face life's challenges.